x-2mas/S.E.A.T/README.md

 ## S.E.A.T Adjustment Mode

 This lets you fine-tune your sitting position after sitting.
-It's the Minecraft equivalent to *'scooting over'*.
+It's the Minecraft equivalent to *'scooting over'.*
 To enter S.E.A.T adjustment mode:

 1. Look straight down while seated